adaniel105/quantization-study/README.md

+## quanitization-study
-Studying quanitization techniques to reduce computational overhead with OpenAI's whisper.
+Studying quanitization techniques to reduce the computational overhead of training and inference with multi-million/billion parameter models.

 Paper Links: